 Update 2022: The cost of new driveways and other home improvement projects has skyrocketed over the last 18 months.
 This has been reported in the media and confirmed by our own recent research.
 The driveway prices found via this page are subject to change, if you require a firm price, you can get a customised quotation by filling out the form on this page.
 (Updated April 2022).

-Are you thinking about installing a new driveway on your property?
+Are you thinking about installing a new driveway on your property in 2022?
 If so, this page is for you.

-The team here at Job Prices has many years of experience in the home improvement sector and we have researched prices for several different types of driveway surface.
+The team here at Job Prices has many years of experience in the home improvement sector and we have researched prices for several different types of driveway surfaces.

 On this page, you will discover prices and information for:

 - concrete driveways, how much they cost and how modern techniques mean they are much more attractive than they were a few decades ago.

 - prices for tarmac, block and gravel driveways.

 - key information about drainage and how building regulation changes could affect your choice of driveway material.

 - we’ll explain the effect a new driveway has on house price and how to make the most of your front garden.

 Due to the length of this page, we have split the contents into separate smaller pages that are easier to read, just click through to the relevant page: